ToolVS

 What replaced Google Jamboard?

 Google retired Jamboard in December 2024.
-The main alternatives are Miro (most popular), FigJam, Mural, and Lucidspark.
-Google Workspace customers can use the built-in whiteboard in Google Meet for basic needs.
+The top alternatives are Miro (most popular, 60M+ users), FigJam ($3/user/mo, great for Figma teams), Mural, and Lucidspark.
+Google Meet includes a basic built-in whiteboard for free.

 Editor's Take